RAHULSINGH2996/Predicting-Medical-Expense-using-Linear-Regression-and-Machine-Learning/README.md

 # Project: Predicting Medical Expenses using Linear Regression and Machine Learning
-This repository contains my project on "Predicting Medical Expenses Using Linear Regression and Machine Learning".
-The repository also contains the dataset used in the project and a readme file giving an overview of the project.

 PROBLEM STATEMENT: ACME Insurance Inc. offers affordable health insurance to thousands of customer all over the United States.
 As the lead data scientist at ACME, you're tasked with creating an automated system to estimate the annual medical expenditure for new customers, using information such as their age, sex, BMI, children, smoking habits and region of residence.